What Are The Best Debit Cards For Kids (And Teens)?

 They Give You a Birdseye View

-Adding to that, a prepaid debit card or a debit card for kids let you see every one of your child’s purchases.
-This benefit makes way for conversations about value-based spending.
+In addition, a prepaid debit card or a debit card for kids lets you see every one of your child’s purchases, which opens up conversations about value-based spending.
+Simply put, value-based spending means spending money on the things that matter most to you.

 As your child sees their spending habits at a glance, they can learn to identify important vs. non-important purchases.
 For instance, they might decide that a trip to the movies with friends is a value-based spending choice.
+Conversely, they might decide that daily fast food drive-thru trips are unimportant.
+As they (and you) gain a bird’ s-eye view of monthly spending choices, they’ll learn an important truth.
+They’ll learn to decide which spending choices help them make the most out of life.
+They’ll also know that some spending choices waste their money.

-Prepaid debit and credit cards may not be for every child, but they can do wonders for one’s financial education.
+This type of financial management training can help your child develop wise money management habits in adulthood.
+Prepaid debit and credit cards may not be for every child, but they can be invaluable tools for financial education.
 Consider prepaid cards and other financial education tools as you raise your young ones.
+Prepare them for a life of financial responsibility and security made by their own hands, with some help from you.

 How Do These Kids’ Debit Cards Compare?